-Google AdWords gets its own extremely long section because it is exceptionally more complicated and feature-rich than other PPC systems, largely because Google has been more innovative than competitors, and largely because Google wants to be the worldwide advertising platform.
+Google AdWords gets its own extremely long section because Google owns ~ 70% of the U.S. search market, and AdWords it is exceptionally more complicated and feature-rich than other PPC systems, largely because Google has been more innovative than competitors, and largely because Google wants to be the worldwide advertising platform.
 Consider the following:

-- To get a lead in video distribution, Google bought YouTube for \$1.65 billion in stock. - Google will unveil audio ads before the end of 2006. - Google has tried to sell ads in newspapers and magazines.
+- To get a lead in video distribution, Google bought YouTube for \$1.65 billion in stock. - Google offers audio ads, and sells ads in newspapers and magazines. - Google offers video ads, and even has an online ad creation marketplace built inside AdWords.